ampproject/amphtml/extensions/amp-vk/amp-vk.md

 ## Behavior

-You can use the `amp-vk` component to embed a VK Post or VK Poll widget
+You can use the `amp-vk` component to embed a [VK](https://vk.com/) post or poll widget.

-Example of a Post widget:
+Example of a post widget:
 ```html
 <amp-vk
     width="500"